AnthonyTechnologies/python-styleguide/tests/unit_tests.md

     @abstractmethod
     @pytest.fixture
     def test_object(self) -> BaseObject:
-        """Create a test object."""
+        """Creates a test object."""
         # This is abstract because each subclass needs to create a specific instance
         # of the class being tested, which requires knowledge of that specific class.

     # Tests
     @abstractmethod
     def test_instance_creation(self, *args: Any, **kwargs: Any) -> None:
-        """Test that instances of the class can be created.
+        """Tests that instances of the class can be created.

         This is an abstract method that must be implemented by subclasses.